-To evaluate the effectiveness of burning more biomass at the plant without changing any of the equipment, biomass products have been investigated.
-In October 2012 a test burn of 176 tons of a Miscanthus based product was conducted.
-Columbia Water & Light continues to search for a biomass solution for the Municipal Power Plant and will present any new options to the Water & Light Advisory Board, the City Council and customers in the future
+Columbia Water & Light burned waste wood along with coal at the local power plant from 2008 until September 2015.
+Columbia stopped burning coal and waste wood due to new federal emission regulations and the age of some of the equipment.
+Columbia Water & Light continues to investigate biomass alternatives for the Municipal Power Plant and will present any new options to the Water & Light Advisory Board, the City Council and customers in the future.